RetroPie/RetroPie-Docs/docs/Managing-Arcade-ROMs.md

 * [Romulus](http://romulus.net63.net/) (Windows)
 * [RomVault](http://www.romvault.com/) (Windows)

-All of the Windows tools can be run on Linux (x86) using [Wine](https://www.winehq.org/).
+All of the Windows tools can be run on Linux (x86) using [Wine](https://www.winehq.org/). **The remainder of this section will focus on clrmamepro for Windows, one of the most popular tools.**

-# clrmamepro Tutorial

-This section will focus on the clrmamepro Windows utility for verifying and converting romsets.

-clrmamepro is very powerful, but also somewhat complex and not friendly to new users.
+Please be aware that clrmamepro is very powerful, but it is also complex and not friendly to new users.

 ## Video Tutorial